xmamo/huntc/README.md

 [...]
 ```

-As you can see, Coogle makes exploring a librarys API very convenient.
+As you can see, HuntC makes exploring a librarys API very convenient.

 The syntax for queries reflects the syntax for function prototypes.
 To convert a prototype to an
 appropriate query, just remove the function's name and the final semicolon; i.e.